rambutan-soft/neo4j-calculation-udf/README.md

 # neo4j-udf
- An UDF for formula aggregation and sum aggregation
+ An UDF for formula calculations and sum aggregations

  using cypher to do the calculations